 The driver of the Echo was ejected from the vehicle and suffered serious injuries.
 Paramedics transported the woman to a local trauma center in order to receive treatment.

 Investigators say they are continuing to look into what other contributing factors caused the crash.

 Accidents like this can often leave motorists wondering what they can do to help prevent being involved in a collision.
-The Appleton Personal Injury Attorneys with Sigman, Janssen, Stack, Sewall & Pitz say the best way is to allow tractor-trailers enough room to see their surroundings.
+An Appleton personal injury lawyer with Sigman, Janssen, Sewall, Pitz & Burkham says the best way is to allow tractor-trailers enough room to see their surroundings.